heitortsergent/k6-docs-workflow/docs/sources/v0.47.x/_index.md

 This documentation will help you go from a total beginner to a seasoned k6 expert!

 This is a v0.48 change!
+Commit fix!

 ## Get started